utl::stre

 with characters padding_char

-from left / right / both sides until it reaches size lenght
+from left / right / both sides until it reaches size length

 .